Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 **Design Overview**

 Our chassis was designed with a focus on weight and modularity.
-The goal is for our chassis to be a stable platform on which we can implement the steering geometry while also allowing components to remain centerd on the chassis.
+The goal is for our chassis to be a stable platform on which we can implement the steering geometry while also allowing components to remain centered on the chassis.

 **Layout**